 The questions are how you deal with those inevitable differences and what conclusions you draw.
 A little perspective can help.
-At the Barrett Group we use DISC as a behavioral diagnostic tool that describes the four dimensions of Dominance, Influencing, Steadiness, and Compliance.
+At the Barrett Group we use DISC as a behavioral diagnostic tool (as part of our Clarity Program©) that describes the four dimensions of Dominance, Influencing, Steadiness, and Compliance.
 Every DISC profile also includes a few tips on how to deal with people of one behavioral style or the other.
 The shorthand, for example, for dealing effectively with High D types (Dominance) is “Be Clear.
 Be Brief and be Gone.”

 I remember one time I had a conflict with my boss (a VP at a Fortune 100 company)—so much so that I was considering leaving.
 One day in his office he accused me of being arrogant.
 He was probably right, by the way, but I reflected for a moment and then told him with complete candor, “That’s the pot calling the kettle black.”
 He looked shocked for a moment.
 Then he started to laugh, and we became strong allies going forward because we had a basic understanding.
 Ultimately, he even named me as his successor.
 In retrospect, my response may have been a risky move, but it apparently was the right medicine at the right time.